awsdocs/amazon-s3-user-guide/doc_source/view-object-properties.md

    1. **Encryption** – You can encrypt your S3 objects\.
 For more information, see [How Do I Add Encryption to an S3 Object?](add-object-encryption.md)\.

    1. **Metadata** – Each object in Amazon S3 has a set of name\-value pairs that represents its metadata\.
 For information on adding metadata to an S3 object, see [How Do I Add Metadata to an S3 Object?](add-object-metadata.md)\.
+**Note**
+ If you change the above properties, a new object will be created and will replace the old one or, turn it into the latest version of the object if versioning is enabled\.
+The role responseible for this change will also become the owner of the new object or the latest \(object\) version\.

    1. **Tags** – You can add tags to an S3 object\.
 For more information, see [How Do I Add Tags to an S3 Object?](add-object-tags.md)\.